dart-lang/test/pkgs/test/README.md

 The first step when debugging is to pass the `--pause-after-load` flag to the test runner.
 This pauses the browser after each test suite has loaded, so that you have time to open the development tools and set breakpoints.
-For PhantomJS, and the Dart VM it will print the remote debugger URL.
+For the Dart VM it will print the remote debugger URL.

 Once you've set breakpoints, either click the big arrow in the middle of the web page or press Enter in your terminal to start the tests running.
 When you hit a